-There are two steps when creating a big data connection:
+There are three steps when creating a big data connection:

 - Connect to your big data connection.